raiskumar/udacity-ml-problems/capstore-proposal-advanced-ml/proposal.md

 - **sentiment**: Contains binary values (1 and 0).
 1 for positive and 0 for negative.
 This is the label of the model.
 - **review**: Detailed review for movies.
 This is the text or feature on which machine learning models will get trainned.

 **Unlabeled training** data and **testing data** doesn't have _sentiment_ field.
 So for this project, I will rely only on **labelled training** data for training model as well as testing the model.

-#### Input dataset: The labeled training set
 The file (*labeledTrainData.tsv*) is tab-delimited and has a header row followed by 25,000 rows containing an id, sentiment, and text for each review.

-Planning to use 10% of data of input dataset for testing and will report accuracy of the model on the performance of this data.
+I am planning to use 10% of data testing and will report accuracy of the model on the performance of this data.

+#### Input dataset: labeledTrainData.tsv
-**Dataset size for Training the model:** 90% of 25,000 = 22,500
+- **Dataset size for Training the model:** 90% of 25,000 = 22,500
-**Dataset size for Testing the model:** 10% of 25,000 = 2,500
+- **Dataset size for Testing the model:** 10% of 25,000 = 2,500